europeana/portal.js/README.md

 To run unit tests from a single file, append the full path, e.g.
 `npm run test:unit packages/portal/tests/unit/components/PageHeader.spec.js`

+To run unit tests from just one of the packages registered as a Jest project, run e.g.
+`npm run test:unit -- --selectProjects portal`

 ### End-to-end tests

 First, create an env file for the app container, copying